diodechain/website/_posts/2024-08-26-diode-and-tanssi-announcement.md

 Diode and Tanssi are exploring a partnership that will bring Diode-enabled secure communications to Tanssi-enabled appchains, thereby reducing the effort to deploy industry-ready appchains.

 A growing number of organizations are deploying blockchain projects, but the amount of effort to integrate them securely with other blockchains, and with existing infrastructure, is high.
-A collaboration between Diode and Tanssi would make this process both easy and secure.
+A collaboration between Diode and Tanssi would make the process of bringing decentralized communication to appchain deployments both easy and secure.

 ## Diode: Simplifying Decentralized Communications